swagger-autogen/swagger-autogen/README.md

   - Recognizes 'require-dir' lib (partially)
   - Recognizes some more features of TypeScript
   - Bug fix
+- Version 2.4.x:
+  - Recognizes direct import, such as: router.use(..., require('./routes.js'))
+  - Recognizes new Router({ prefix: '...' })
+  - Added some default parameters values
+  - Code refactoring
+  - Bug fix

 **TODO:**
   - Recognize middlewares of routes (completely)
   - Recognize regex in middlewares
+  - Recognize multiples "express.Router()" in the same file"
   - Recognize referenced path, such as: foo.method(\`/${fooPath1}\` + '/' + fooPath2, foo...)
-  - Recognize direct import, such as: router.use(..., require('./routes.js'))
   - Recognize 'alias' in the import files
   - Write more test cases
+  - Improve performance
   - Refactor code

 ## Help us!